By the time we knew her she was Annie Bland. Never ‘granny’. Only Annie. She was our dear Mom’s dear Mom.

 Janis Paterson loves flower arranging and has won cups at local shows.
 In 2014, one of the floral themes was related to the beginning of WW1.

 Janis’ entry was a tribute to nurses like Annie and won the best in show award.
-The book in her arrangement “The Roses of No Man’s Land” is about nurses like Annie.
+The book in her arrangement “The Roses of No Man’s Land” is about those brave nurses.
 She thinks that people often forget what nurses like Annie had to endure.
 The person escorting the judge told Janis the judge was almost moved to tears.
 Isn’t it stunning: